 In 2016, Nesheim was named one of the College’s Outstanding Graduates.
 Although she has no current plans to transfer, she is keeping COD’s 3+1 program in the back of her mind if she decides to pursue a bachelor’s degree.

-Currently, Nesheim works part-time for the Village of Carol Stream in the Public Works Department, using many of the skills she learned as part of her Accounting degree.
-Ultimately, she wants to run a bookkeeping business that offers accounting services to small businesses that only need help a few hours each month.
+Nesheim initially worked part-time for the Village of Carol Stream in the Public Works Department, using many of the skills she learned as part of her Accounting degree.
+She now is pursuing her dream and runs her own bookkeeping business that offers accounting services to small businesses that only need help a few hours each month.